bushstas/classy-loader/README.md

 An attribute name of React elements, that will be parsed by loader.<br>
 This also can be used like variable names or object keys.<br>
-It also can be whatever word you like and not will be changed.
+It also can be whatever word you like and not will be changed.<br>
+By default, it has value "classes".

 ```javascript
 render() {